milsonchhantyal/final/README.md

 ## Key Features
 Highlight some key features of this project that you want to show off/talk about/focus on.

-I would like to highlight the display of "_" on the console and how it gets replaced with the letter if the letter is correct.
-This part is helpful for the user to visialize where the letters they guessed correctly are placed and how to procced with the game using that information.
+One of the key highlights of this project is the display of "_" on the console.
+The function update_display allows the user to see where the correct letter they guessed is placed on the word.
+This is useful beacuse it gives a hint of what the word is and it keeps track of the correct letters the user has guessed.
+Another key feature is the ASCII art of the hangman.
+The visual representation of the hangman is an important factor to the game so adding it to this project was a priority.
+If the user guesses a wrong letter a part of the hangman art is displayed.
+Since there are 6 attempts at guessing correctly the hangman art has 6 stages where it gradually appears as the attempts decrease.

 ## Guide
 How do we run your project?
 What should we do to see it in action? - Note this isn't installing, this is actual use of the project..
 If it is a website, you can point towards the gui, use screenshots, etc talking about features.